Matrix Constructors, Operations and Analysis in Scilab

 ones(m,n)

-ones(3,2) generates a 3 x 2 matrix having all the elements equal to 1.
+It is for a matrix made of ones. ones(3,2) generates a 3 × 2 matrix having all the elements equal to 1.

 grand